 We’ve broken the article down into the following sections so you can quickly find the information you need:

 - What is right to rent and what are right to rent checks?

 - Legality of right to rent checks and who needs them

 - How to run right to rent checks on your tenants

 - New digital right to rent checks

 - What happens if a tenant doesn’t have the right documentation or fails a check?

 - Keeping up with landlord responsibilities

-Under the right to rent scheme, landlords must check that prospective tenants have the right to live in the UK before renting out property.
+Under the right to rent scheme, landlords in England must check that prospective tenants have the right to live in the UK before renting out property.
 Failure to do so can result in heavy fines and even a prison sentence.